-Recognising that preprints or comparable resource citation can be a crucial part of research discourse, the suitability and relevance of citations and research outputs are best considered by the assessors and panels in determining the quality and novelty of the proposed research.
+Recognising that preprints or comparable resource citation can be a crucial part of research discourse, the suitability and relevance of preprint research outputs and comparable resource citations are best considered by the assessors and selection advisory panels in determining the quality and novelty of the proposed research.

-A preprint or comparable resource is a scholarly output that is uploaded by the authors to a recognised publicly accessible archive, repository, or preprint service (such as, but not limited to, arXiv, bioRxiv, medRxiv, ChemRxiv, Peer J Preprints, Zenodo, GitHub, PsyArXiv and publicly available university or government repositories etc.).
+A preprint or comparable resource is a scholarly output that is uploaded by the authors to a recognised publicly accessible archive, repository, or preprint service (such as, but not limited to, arXiv, bioRxiv, medRxiv, ChemRxiv, Peer J Preprints, Zenodo, GitHub, PsyArXiv and publicly Discovery Projects for funding commencing in 2026- Instructions to Applicants Full Applications available university or government repositories etc.).
 This will include a range of materials that have been subjected to varying degrees of peer review from none to light and full review.
 Ideally, a preprint or comparable resource should have a unique identifier or a DOI.